Barnett, Kate Elaine

 Scope of practice

-Dr Green may work outside the stated vocational scope but must do so within a collegial relationship.
+Dr Black may work outside the stated vocational scope but must do so within a collegial relationship.

 Definitions of scopes

 A doctor who has completed the requirements of a provisional general scope will be registered within a general scope of practice.

-Examples are junior doctors who have completed their first post-graduate year and may be in vocational training, doctors who have not started, or have chosen not to do, vocational training or doctors nearing retirement who are no longer meeting the requirements for registration within a vocational scope of practice.
+Examples are doctors who have completed their first post-graduate year and may be in vocational training, doctors who have not started, or have chosen not to do, vocational training or doctors nearing retirement who are no longer meeting the requirements for registration within a vocational scope of practice.

 The doctor must establish a professional collegial relationship with another doctor who is registered within the same or related vocational scope, and must participate in appropriate continuing professional development to maintain and improve competence and to be recertified each year.

 A doctor who has completed his or her vocational training as a consultant and has appropriate qualifications and experience can be registered within a vocational scope of practice.

 A doctor registered in a vocational scope must participate in an approved continuing professional development programme to maintain competence and be recertified each year.